sneakiee/pokemon-card-launcher/JOURNAL.md

 # July 29th-July 30th: procrastination.... (more CAD!)

-I got a little busy with real life (touching grass and whatever) and was very tired, but I did cad most of the body, now all I had to do was make sure I had space for everything and create screwholes for the top and the bottoms.
+I got a little busy with real life (touching grass and whatever) and was very tired, but I did cad most of the body, which was lowkey rough because I had almost no CAD experience other than hackpad so I was just playing around with things and then my sketches got weird or whatever and I couldn't resize them properly...
+Onshape is so much fun ._.
+Now, all I had to do was make sure I had space for everything and create screwholes for the top and the bottoms.

 <img width="847" height="788" alt="image" src="https://github.com/user-attachments/assets/714c5080-9d7d-409e-9c3c-5dafb005fb93" />